 Evening bags that read “Pussy Power” hit the runway during one of the first big-name womenswear shows of New York Fashion Week.
 “New York fashion show to highlight #MeToo movement,” read a headline from Reuters.
 Rebecca Minkoff released, in lieu of an NYFW show, a collection of feminist-focused garments timed perfectly with the 2018 Women’s March.
 And who could forget Dior's $800 "We Should All Be Feminists" statement tees?
 While these might be noteworthy efforts in raising awareness, they are not enough.
 Not even by a long shot.

-If the fashion industry is truly serious about change (and not merely relying on women's rights as the latest hot-selling trend), there is one rather simple thing it could do: Ensure that all employment contracts are devoid of mandatory arbitration clauses for sexual harassment and discrimination claims.
+If the fashion industry is truly serious about change (and not merely relying on women's rights as the latest hot-selling trend), there are two rather simple things it could do: 1.
+Pay women that are doing the same jobs as men equally to their male counterparts; and 2.
+Ensure that all employment contracts are devoid of mandatory arbitration clauses for sexual harassment and discrimination claims.
 Sure, this is not nearly as flashy or Instagrammable as say, a “Girl Power” t-shirt or a #MeToo-themed runway show, but this action is much more meaningful, as it could serve to benefit millions of women – and men – who are kept out of court every year.

 As we noted last month, a significant reason why sexual harassment continues to permeate workplaces (including fashion ones) is tied to how claims of wrongdoing are handled procedurally.
 No small number of companies require individuals, as a condition of their employment, to sign contracts that contain a mandatory arbitration clause, such a provision stipulates that the employee will be required to resolve a dispute with his/her employer, including charges of sexual harassment, through arbitration and thus, not before a court of law.